Mibu287/obsidian-vault/Quantization.md

 # 2. Histogram

 After data is put into bins, a histogram is calculated (sum of grad, hessian values).
-The histogram is needed to
+The histogram is needed to calculate gain of each split and weights of each leaf (again, refer to the paper for more info).

+Histogram is required to be recalculated after each new tree due to grad/hessian value changed.

+The algorithm now search each split for each features to find the best split for each leaf.
+If the condition (max depth, min weight) is met, the newly split leaves are put back into candidate queue to be evaluate for potential splits.
+Split finding can be parallelized because they are independent from each others.